d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ## Version 1.7.2

-Uploaded for approval on Apple Mac Store 7 September 2019.
+This version is approved for release on Apple Mac Store 7 September 2019.

 - a few bugfixes